Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Position Graph abstraction

 \subsection{States of Position Graph}

-Given $G_p$, a feasible assignment of ions $\Phi$ constitutes the state of the position graph.
-The ion assignment $\Phi: \mathbf{Q} \rightarrow \mathbf{V}$, where $\mathbf{Q}$ is the set of logical qubits, maps the logical qubits from the original quantum circuit to the position (node) in the position graph.
+Given a position graph $G_p$, the assignment of program qubits to physical positions, $\Phi$, constitutes the state of the position graph.
+The qubit assignment $\Phi: \mathbf{Q} \rightarrow \mathbf{V}$, where $\mathbf{Q}$ is the set of program qubits , maps all program qubits from the original quantum circuit to a position in the graph.
 Legal shuttling operations change the states.
-For example, Figure \ref{fig:state_of_position} displays the change of state in the position graph caused by the change in ion assignment $\Phi$ after each shuttling operation when moving $q_{2}$ to the trap containing $q_{3}$.
-Enforcing that no ion swap can happen outside of the trap zone naturally forms the constraint of junctions and shuttling paths and reflects congestion.
-An example of how the position graph exhibits congestion and imposed constraints is shown in Figure \ref{fig:resolve_congestion}.
-Here we want to move $q_2$ to the trap that contains $q_3$, for gate execution at $(q_2, q_3)$.
-However, a blockage with $q_5$ will surely create congestion if not moved, as demonstrated in Figure \ref{fig:congestion}.
+For example, Figure~\ref{fig:state_of_position} displays the change of state in the position graph $\Phi$ caused by the change in ion assignment after each shuttling operation when moving $q_{2}$ to the trap containing $q_{3}$..

+Specifically for the QCCD-based TI system, the position graph enforces that no ion swap can happen outside of the trap zone.
+This naturally forms the constraint of junctions and shuttling paths, and reflects congestion.
+An example of how the position graph exhibits congestion and imposed constraints is also shown in Figure \ref{fig:state_of_position}.
+When moving $q_2$ to the trap that contains $q_3$ for gate execution, a blockage with $q_5$ will surely create congestion if not moved, as demonstrated in Figure \ref{fig:congestion}.
 This is clearly exhibited by the architectural abstraction from the position graph where there is no valid move to trap containing $q_3$.